 Now that your map is complete, it’s a great visual resource not only for your team, but also to help you clearly illustrate the needs of users to non-designers.

 You can edit the map throughout the design process or as you gain new information about your users, so it always reflects the direction of the product’s development.
-For example, if you gain new insights through user testing, update the empathy map with that information so it can be used as a resource for the whole team.
+For example, if you gain new insights through user testing, make updates to include that information so it can be used as a resource for the whole team.

 If your team uses Confluence, you can create and edit your empathy map in Gliffy and it will automatically update wherever it is linked.
 That way, your whole team will always be up to date on the newest information to keep the user at front of mind and engage in a user-centric design approach.

 Gliffy’s easy-to-use drag-and-drop interface is a great way to jump into empathy mapping because you’ll be able to diagram at the speed of your ideas and share the results with your team immediately.

 Get started with a free trial in Confluence or our online diagramming tool, Gliffy Online, and your team will be engaging in user-centric thinking in no time.